octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/cms/strapi.md

   website: https://strapi.io/
   iframe_website: /website/applications/cms/strapi
   direct_link: true
-  dashboardImage: /images/applications/cms/strapi/screenshot-1.jpg
-  short_description: Strapi enables easy building of self-hosted, customizable, performant content API.
-  description: "Strapi is the leading open-source headless CMS.
-It's 100% JavaScript, fully customizable and developer-first."
+  description: "Strapi is the ultimate open-source headless CMS designed with developers in mind.
+Built entirely in JavaScript, Strapi is highly customizable, offering unmatched flexibility for building web and mobile applications.
+As a developer-first CMS, Strapi gives you full control over your content structure, while providing an intuitive and seamless experience for content managers.
+Its advanced features, like relations, dynamic zones, and reusable components, make it the perfect choice for managing complex content models.
+Whether you’re building a simple website or a large-scale application, Strapi streamlines content management and integrates effortlessly with modern tech stacks."
   features:
     - title: Relations
-      description: Link content types together with relations.
-Taxonomy is crucial for your user experience, SEO, or your content modeling.
-You can leverage Strapi to create categories, link authors to articles, or even more complex multi-criteria relationships.
+      description: "Link content types together with relations.
+This feature allows you to create taxonomies, link authors to articles, and establish complex multi-criteria relationships, improving user experience and SEO."
     - title: Fields
-      description: Writing content consists of filling up fields, which are meant to contain specific content (e.g. text, numbers, media, etc.).
-Easily configure them through the Content-Types Builder.
+      description: "Easily configure fields for content types using the Content-Types Builder.
+Strapi supports various content types like text, numbers, and media, enabling flexible and organized content management."
-    - title: Repeatable components
+    - title: Repeatable Components
-      description: Components are reusable structures you can share between all your content types.
-Components can be included in any content type either as a single entry or a list of entries for meta information, links, sections list or any repeatable content.
+      description: "Reuse components across multiple content types.
+These components can be added as single entries or lists, making it easier to manage meta-information, links, sections, and other repeatable content."
     - title: Dynamic Zones
-      description: "Dynamic Zones is a native feature in Strapi that lets teams build customizable pages on the fly and minimize the time it takes developers to add new content.
-It lets your developers build web experiences and have a good night's sleep without worrying about all the content being seamlessly added by the content managers."
+      description: "Build customizable pages with ease.
+Strapi’s Dynamic Zones feature allows developers to quickly add new content, streamlining web experience creation without sacrificing flexibility."
+    - title: Media Library
+      description: "Strapi’s media library enables you to easily manage images, videos, and other files.
+Organize and upload media efficiently for use across your projects."
+    - title: Customizable APIs
+      description: "With Strapi, developers can create fully customized APIs for any project.
+The CMS offers powerful, extensible APIs that allow for easy integration with third-party services and front-end frameworks."
   screenshots:
     - /images/applications/cms/strapi/screenshot-1.jpg
     - /images/applications/cms/strapi/screenshot-2.jpg